 You are responsible for keeping your certification current.
-You have five years from the date of your certificate to complete the Master's degree and three years of teaching.
-Once you have met these requirements, apply on-line through TEACH for your professional certificate.
+You have five years from the date of your certificate issuance to complete a Master's degree and complete three years of teaching within your certification area.
+Once you have met these requirements, apply online through TEACH for your professional certificate.
 The college or university from which you earned the graduate degree will have recommended you for your professional certificate.

-NEW YORK STATE TEACHING STANDARDS10
+NEW YORK STATE TEACHING STANDARDS